2015 Kazakhstan Cup final: Background

-Kairat and Astana had played twice during the league season.
+Astana and Kairat had played twice during the league season.
 In the first game, on April 19, 2015 Astana won 4–3 at Astana Arena.
 Georgy Zhukov, Nemanja Maksimovic, Bauyrzhan Dzholchiyev and Tanat Nusserbayev scored for Astana, and Gerard Gohou scored twice and Bauyrzhan Islamkhan scored once for Kairat.
 On June 28, 2015, Kairat won a victory 2–0 with goals from Isael and Bauyrzhan Islamkhan's penalty.